Wotcnt/Polyrifringence-Engine/README.md

 >
 > All figures assume balanced workload (w=0.6).
 > Adjust upward (~ +5 %) if compute-bound (w=0.7) or downward (~ −5 %) if bandwidth-bound (w=0.5).
+>
+> All forward-looking scaling statements are illustrative envelopes, not empirical claims, and are excluded from canonical benchmarks.

 ---